Where are they now? England’s XI from their Euro 2012 defeat to Italy

 James Milner (Theo Walcott, ’61)

-Mr. Dependable is still putting a shift in for Liverpool and we wouldn’t put it past him to continue playing for a number of seasons yet.
+Mr. Dependable is still putting a shift in for Liverpool and recently signed a contract extension at Anfield.
+We wouldn’t put it past him to continue playing for a number of seasons yet.

 Walcott has never quite met the sky-high expectations attached to his name.
 He never commanded a regular starting spot in the England team, despite a handful of good seasons with Arsenal, and was dropped by Gareth Southgate by telephone on his 28th birthday in 2017.